pulumi/pulumi-hugo/themes/default/content/blog/managing-github-with-pulumi/index.md

      - username: "owlcat"
 ```

 A [`TeamMembership` in GitHub]({{< relref "/registry/packages/github/api-docs/teammembership" >}}) is a cross reference between a `Team` and a `User`.
 Fortunately these do not need to be explicitly imported, as they are merely establishing relationships between GitHub Users and Teams.
-We can add `TeamMemberships` to the stack with a `Members` struct, a new `Members[]` field on the `Team` struct, and an extra function.
+We can add `TeamMemberships` to the Stack with a `Members` struct, a new `Members[]` field on the `Team` struct, and an extra function.
 Again, Pulumi lets us use the promised output of the team ID to set the `TeamId` field in the `TeamMembership`:

 ```go
 type Team struct {